Gzh0821/pvzg_site/src/en/contribution/Sponsor.md

 </div>

 [@南 Garden](https://space.bilibili.com/355909245),the developer of the game "PvZ2 Gardendless", has provided a lot of support for the development and maintenance of this website.

+This website is developed using the open source theme [VuePress Theme Hope](https://theme-hope.vuejs.press/).

 Thank you for all your support of the PvZ2 Gardendless game and website!